 DID YOU KNOW?

-The Essilor Group has been ranked for consecutive six years among the world’s 100 most innovative companies by Forbes magazine.
+The Essilor Group has been ranked for consecutive seven years among the world’s 100 most innovative companies by Forbes magazine.

 +200 million euros dedicated to research and innovation each year